billaking/obsidian-wp-publisher/USERGUIDE.md

-# WordPress Publisher for Obsidian - User Guide
+# WordPress Publisher for Notes - User Guide

-Publish your Obsidian notes directly to WordPress as posts or pages.
+Publish your notes directly to WordPress as posts or pages.

 ---